kelumKP/CIS7017/README.md

 2. Trading Imbalance in Chinese Stock Market - A High-Frequency View - https://figshare.com/articles/dataset/Trading_polarity_the_imbalance_of_buying_and_selling_in_stock_market/5835936
 3. financialdatapy is a package for getting fundamental financial data of a company.
 Currently, it supports financial data of companies listed in United States (NASDAQ, NYSE) and South Korea (KOSPI, KOSDAQ). - https://pypi.org/project/financialdatapy/

-My Research Question is "Do Inflation, Banking Loan Rates, and Pandemics impact stock prices in Colombo Stock Exchange?"
+My Research Question is "Do Inflation, Banking Loan Rates, Pandemics, Elections, Exchange Rates, and Natural Disasters impact the Colombo Stock Exchange stock prices?"

 To turn this into a more comprehensive research study, I would typically need to: